Eschalon Savefile Editor

 If you prefer, you can continue to run the Python source directly, which will require the following support packages to be installed:

-Once those dependencies are installed, you should be able to just double-click on eschalon_b1_char.py or eschalon_b1_map.py (from wherever you unzipped the archive), and it'll open up an "Open" dialog.
+Once those dependencies are installed, you should be able to just double-click on eschalon_b1_char.py or eschalon_b1_map.py (or their Book 2 equivalents, from wherever you unzipped the archive), and it'll open up an "Open" dialog.

 OS X Specifics